Node.js

 To authenticate to the SCM service, you need to use our SSH Private Key Buildpack, this buildpack will let you setup a private SSH key securely in the build environment.

-Install devDependencies
+devDependencies Installation

-$ scalingo --app my-app env-set NPM_CONFIG_PRODUCTION=false
+Example for npm : scalingo --app my-app env-set NPM_CONFIG_PRODUCTION=true

 Ensure you’re Tracking all your Dependencies